ckaestne/TypeChef/_includes/README.md

 License
 -------

-TypeChef is published as open source under GPL 3.0.
+TypeChef is published as open source under LGPL 3.0.
 See [LICENSE](TypeChef/blob/master/LICENSE).